-Trial alleging drink-spiking at Mama Hooch bar delayed until February
+Drink-spiking, sex assault case: 38 complainants, four defendants - and one bar

 The four men were granted continued name suppression.

-McCrae confirmed this week that no complainants had dropped out because of the delay to the trial.
+McRae confirmed this week that no complainants had dropped out because of the delay to the trial.
 He said the Crown charging document now listed 88 charges involving 38 complainants.